NelleNel/UHHpMSSM/README.md

 The way to run genSimSignal_*TeV.sh has slightly changed, see section "Generating and simulating events"

-Lear how to use the new tools in the section "Generating and simulating events"
+Learn how to use the new tools in the section "Generating and simulating events"

 ## Disclaimer